dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 hybrid signature relies solely on the security of one of the component schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
 For more details, we refer to our discussion below.
-Note that 'strong' existential unforgability under chosen message attack (SUF-CMA) security of the hybrid scheme (defined similarly to the traditional strong unforgability) may require SUF-CMA security of both component schemes.
+Note that 'strong' existential unforgeability under chosen message attack (SUF-CMA) security of the hybrid scheme (defined similarly to the traditional strong unforgeability) may require SUF-CMA security of both component schemes.
 For instance, under a concatenation combiner where the hybrid signature is comprised of two distinct component signatures; in that case, if one of the component schemes offers SUF-CMA and the other only offers EUF-CMA, the hybrid